 • Loners,

-• LGBTQ crowds
+• LGBTQIA+ crowds

 But if laying on the sand all day isn’t for you, Playa del Inglés has plenty of sports activities like: windsurf, jet-ski, banana boat rides, and sail.

-Prices start at €30 for one person.
+Prices for these activities start at €30 for one person.

 If that’s too much action, you can always go for a walk on the Maspalomas dunes to live your Prince of Persia fantasy.
 If you’re hard to please or feel like walking on sand is bad for your knees, go over to the Paseo Costa Canaria: a 2km promenade by the beach brimming with restaurants, ice cream shops, and cafes.

-?
-Public Showers and restrooms available
+→ Public Showers and restrooms available

 ♿ Beach accessible to wheelchair users

-Puerto Rico
+Puerto Rico Beach

 It’s the first artificial beach in Gran Canaria, popular among British and Irish families due to its calm waters and convenient amenities provided by the surrounding resorts such as: